mcollina/autocannon/README.md

 * `start`: Emitted once everything has been setup in your autocannon instance and it has started.
 Useful for if running the instance forever.
 * `tick`: Emitted every second this autocannon is running a benchmark.
 Useful for displaying stats, etc. Used by the `track` function.
 The `tick` event propagates  an object containing the `counter` and `bytes` values, which can be used for extended reports.
 * `done`: Emitted when the autocannon finishes a benchmark. passes the `results` as an argument to the callback.
-* `response`: Emitted when the autocannons http-client gets a http response from the server.
+* `response`: Emitted when the autocannons http-client gets an HTTP response from the server.
 This passes the following arguments to the callback:
     * `client`: The `http-client` itself.
 Can be used to modify the headers and body the client will send to the server.
 API below.
-    * `statusCode`: The http status code of the response.
+    * `statusCode`: The HTTP status code of the response.
     * `resBytes`: The response byte length.
-    * `responseTime`: The time taken to get a response for the initiating the request.
+    * `responseTime`: The time taken to get a response after initiating the request.
 * `reqError`: Emitted in the case of a request error e.g. a timeout.
 * `error`: Emitted if there is an error during the setup phase of autocannon.